Blotch3D/Blotch3D/README.md

 using the lower-level MonoGame methods.
 For example, it is faster to draw multiple 2D textures and text using MonoGame's SpriteBatch class.

+The easiest way to set the camera position and orientation is to periodically call to Graphics.DoDefaultGui().
+Typically, this is done in the FrameProc method, but could be done in the FrameDraw method as well.
+If you want other ways to control the camera, then see the various Graphics.AdjustCamera... methods, the Graphics.SetCameraToSprite method, and the View, Eye, and LookAt fields.

 BlWindow3D derives from MonoGame's "Game" class, so you can also override other Game class overridable methods.
 Just be sure to call the base method from within a Game class overridden method.
 On Microsoft